DidierMalenfant/didier.malenfant.net/pages/2 - project freedom.md

 #### Where can I get the latest updates?

-Head over to the [main page](/) and look for posts with the 👾 icon.
+You can find the project's repos for the [SDK](https://github.com/DidierMalenfant/pfSDK), the [Core](https://github.com/DidierMalenfant/pfCore) or the [Simulator](https://github.com/DidierMalenfant/pfSimulator) on Github or head over to the [main page](/) and look for posts with the 👾 icon.